 Ontario Health Study

-The OHS is one of five participating cohorts of the Canadian Partnership for Tomorrow Project (CPTP), alongside the B.C.
-Generations Project, the Alberta Tomorrow Project, CARTaGENE in Quebec and the Atlantic PATH.
-To date, the CPTP has collected data from over 300,000 Canadians.
-The Project’s data and biosamples are available to researchers through the CPTP Portal.
-More information about accessing the CPTP Portal is available here: https://portal.partnershipfortomorrow.ca/
+The OHS is one of six participating cohorts of the Canadian Partnership for Tomorrow’s Health (CanPath), alongside the B.C.
+Generations Project, the Alberta Tomorrow Project, the Manitoba Tomorrow Project, CARTaGENE in Quebec and the Atlantic PATH.
+CanPath is studying the biology, behaviours and environments of Canadians to learn more about the causes of chronic disease and cancer for a healthier Canada and world.
+To date, CanPath has collected data from over 330,000 Canadians.
+CanPath’s data and biosamples are available to researchers through the CanPath Portal.

 Find out more about what’s happening at The Ontario Health Study on OICR News.

 For more information on the OHS, visit www.OntarioHealthStudy.ca.